mnot/I-D/for-the-users/draft.md

 designed to support, sometimes indirectly.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.

+That said, end users are not necessarily a homogenous group; often, but not always, interactions on the Internet are characterised by a seller/buyer, publisher/reader, or service provider/consumer relationship.
+Conflicts in these interests are out of scope in this document; from the point of view of the Internet, all of these parties are end users.

 The IETF community has any specific insight into what is "good for end users"; to help make decisions involving them, it interacts with the greater Internet community.
 Because end users are typically not technical experts, the IETF has a responsibility to consider their interests, and